vodquang96/django-anymail/docs/esps/sendinblue.rst

   If you use a template you will suffer some limitations: you can't change the subject or/and the body, and all email's display-names will be hidden.

+**No envelope sender overrides**
+  SendinBlue does not support overriding :attr:`~anymail.message.AnymailMessage.envelope_sender` on individual messages.